Your Friendly Librarians ~ Here to Help You

 Email Janice at firstname.lastname@example.org.

-Library Assistant, Teen and Tween Services, Magazine Collection Coordinator
+Library Assistant, Teen and Tween Services, Children and YA Collection Development Coordinator

 Growing up, it was inevitable Mandy had her nose stuck in a book.
 Some kids get in trouble for not reading enough; when Mandy was a kid she got in trouble for reading too much!
 It is no wonder she fits right in at the library as an adult.
-Now Mandy is in charge of the magazine collection and trying to convince the teens and tweens she’s cool enough to run their program (so far it might be working).
+Now Mandy is in charge of ordering most of the children’s and young adult books, and trying to convince the teens and tweens she is cool enough to run their program (so far it might be working).

 When she’s not at work, Mandy can be found with her family.
 Her husband, Brian, is as much of a theatre and music nut as she is, so they might be on stage blending their voices together for some good cause; goodness knows you won’t find Brian in the audience if he’s not on stage!
 Ian and Natalie, Mandy and Brian’s kids, have also been bitten by the spotlight bug.
 They like the limelight as much as their mom does, although Mandy swears it comes from Brian’s side of the family.

 Mandy is a Marshall County native, and she is passionate about keeping her county and community vibrant.
-She is an advocate for the area’s arts programs, and encourages people to commit their time: whether that is performance or audience participation, it’s worth it.
+She is an advocate for the area’s arts programs, and encourages people to commit their time: whether that is performance or audience participation, it matters!
 Come find Mandy; she’d love to chat with you!

 Email Mandy at email@example.com.